 Nutrition informatics is the intersection of nutrition, information and technology and it is an exciting and ever-evolving field.
 Yet, it is important to first understand the principles of informatics as a discipline and how nutrition informatics fits into the larger picture of health informatics and HIT.
 This presentation will walk through this pathway from all angles and will highlight examples from various aspects of nutrition practice (clinical, public health, research, etc.).

 Starting in 2007 and approximately every three to four years following, the Academy has conducted a survey related to the use of technology by nutrition and dietetics professionals.
-The results from the 2008, 2011 and 2014 surveys have been published in the Journal of the Academy of Nutrition and Dietetics; the 2019 survey results will be published in the future.
+The results from the 2008, 2011, 2014 and 2019 surveys have been published in the Journal of the Academy of Nutrition and Dietetics.

 Health Level Seven International